As of 20 May 2024

 Vaccination

-• For the best protection against severe COVID-19 and influenza, it is strongly encouraged that residents are up to date with all recommended vaccines.
-The Australian Technical Advisory Group on Immunisation (ATAGI) has issued its latest advice on 1 September 2023, recommending all adults aged 75 years and older receive an additional 2023 COVID-19 vaccine dose if 6 months have passed since their last dose.
+• For the best protection against severe COVID-19 and influenza, it is strongly encouraged that residents are up to date with recommended vaccinations.
+Read the latest vaccination advice for

-• Facilities can contact the Australian Department of Health and Aged Care at racfvaccineclinics@health.gov.au if they have issues accessing the vaccine.
+• Facilities can contact the Australian Department of Health and Aged Care at racfvaccineclinics@health.gov.au if they have issues accessing the COVID-19 vaccines.

 Pre-assessment for testing and antiviral medicines

-• GPs and RACFs are encouraged to use the Pre-assessment action plan for respiratory infections in aged care facility residents to establish an action plan in the event of developing COVID-19 or influenza.
+• GPs and RACFs are encouraged to establish and annually update a Pre-assessment action plan for respiratory infections in aged care facility residents in the event that the resident develops COVID-19 or influenza.
 This supports timely testing and access to antiviral medicines.

 • The administration of antiviral treatment as soon as possible after symptom onset or diagnosis, especially for people with COVID-19, reduces the risk of severe disease and can prevent hospitalisation and death.